Paul Maurice: Return to Carolina (2008–2011)

 Maurice rejoined the Carolina Hurricanes on December 3, 2008, after the club fired head coach Peter Laviolette.
 At the time of the firing, the Hurricanes had a 12–11–2 record.
 Under Maurice, Carolina responded with a 33–19–5 record to finish the 2008–09 season with an overall 45–30–7 record, earning second place in the Southeast Division and sixth place in the East.
-In the playoffs, the Hurricanes defeated the New Jersey Devils and Boston Bruins, reaching the conference finals.
+In the playoffs, the Hurricanes defeated the New Jersey Devils and Boston Bruins, reaching the Conference Final.
 In the third round against the Pittsburgh Penguins, however, the Hurricanes were swept as Pittsburgh eventually won the Stanley Cup.

 Maurice and the Hurricanes struggled in 2009–10, as the club went 35–37–10, failing to reach the postseason.
 The club improved to a 40–31–11 record in 2010–11.
 However, Carolina again failed to make the playoffs, as the team finished in ninth place in the Conference.
 Carolina got off to a poor start in the 2011–12 season, as the team went 8–13–4 in their first 25 games.
 On November 28, 2011, the Hurricanes fired Maurice, replacing him with Kirk Muller.